exxeleron/yak/doc/Usage.md

 | `DISTURBED`  | Component has been started, there is an active OS process matching original PID and file with STDERR redirection is non-empty.
 | `STOPPED`    | Component has been stopped by the user or component hasn't been started yet.
 | `TERMINATED` | OS process with matching original PID cannot be found and the component hasn't been stopped by the user.
+| `HALTED`     | Component has been signaled to stop, but the process with original PID is still active.
 | `WSFULL`     | q only.
 If file with STDERR redirection is non-empty and finishes with one of the following: wsfull or -w abort.
 | `DETACHED`   | Component is present in the status file, but the configuration is missing.

 Output from the `info` command can be filtered based on component status via command line parameter `-F / --filter`.